koalatiapp/tools-service/README.md

     completed_at TIMESTAMP NULL,
     processing_time BIGINT NULL
 );
+CREATE INDEX "requests_id" ON "requests" USING btree ("id");
+CREATE INDEX "requests_signature" ON "requests" USING btree ("url", "tool");
 CREATE INDEX "requests_hostname" ON "requests" USING btree ("hostname");
 CREATE INDEX "requests_processed_by" ON "requests" USING btree ("processed_by");
 ```